-Extracting Wisdom Teeth
+Wisdom Teeth Removal in Fitchburg

 Why Do We Have Wisdom Teeth?

-Why Early Adulthood Is the Best Age for Wisdom Tooth Removal
+Early Adulthood Is the Best Age for Wisdom Tooth Removal

-After an initial consultation, we recommend you continue with your wisdom teeth until intervention is absolutely necessary.
-When it is necessary to remove your wisdom teeth, the dentist will recommend a simple and pain-free surgery.
-Your health is our highest concern.
+After an initial consultation, we recommend you continue with your wisdom teeth until intervention is essential.
+When it is finally necessary to remove your wisdom teeth, the dentist will recommend a simple and pain-free tooth extraction surgery.
+Your health is our most significant concern.

 Recovery after Wisdom Tooth Removal

 Icing your cheeks and face will help with the swelling, and we recommend eating soft foods like pudding and shakes.
-Stay away from hard, crunchy, or sticky foods.
+Staying clear from hard, crunchy, or sticky foods is imperative.
 Avoid drinking with a straw to prevent dry sockets.

-Watkin Dental Associates Can Help When Wisdom Teeth Don’t Fit
+Watkin Dental Associates | Wisdom Teeth Removal in Fitchburg

 If you have questions about our practice, you can learn more on our business page, and make sure to get directions before you head our way!
-This is a common procedure at Watkin Dental Associates.
-If you are interested in having a consultation please give us a call at (978) 345-6919 or email us.
+Wisdom teeth extraction is a standard procedure at Watkin Dental Associates.
+If you are interested in having a consultation, please call us at (978) 345-6919 or email us.